 Porcini mushrooms should be firm with unblemished white stalks and brown caps, not nicked or broken.
-If the undersides of the caps have a yellowish-brown tinge to them, the mushrooms are heading into overripeness, and if they have black spots on them or the under caps are deep green, they're already overripe.
-The other thing you should look for is signs of worms (small pinholes).
-Worms like them just as much as humans do.
-Examine the stalk for small holes.
-If you find them, stand the mushroom up on its cap and they'll eat their way out of the stem.
-You may still have to pick out some small worms after chopping.
-They are harmless and quite common, so if you do accidentally eat a few you'll be fine.
+If the undersides of the caps have a yellowish-brown tinge to them, the mushrooms are almost too ripe, and if they have black spots on them or the under caps are deep green, they're already too ripe.